CFPB Honors Attorney Program

-Application materials must be submitted through the formal announcement on USAJobs by 11:59 PM Eastern on September 19, 2022.
-Applications are currently closed.
+Application materials must be submitted through the formal announcement on USAJobs by 11:59 PM Eastern on September 11, 2023.

 Applicants will be evaluated for program eligibility and based on required submissions.
 Incomplete applications will not be considered.
 The Bureau may also consider additional materials requested throughout the process, such as writing samples and references.
 Applicants may be asked to complete additional screening processes, including interviews.
 Veterans’ preference will be applied as appropriate.